 Your shares are how this site grows and I appreciate each one.
 Do you know someone who would enjoy this recipe?
 I’d love it if you would share it on Facebook or on your favorite Pinterest board!
 AND…if you like this recipe, please do me a favor and give it a 5-star rating!

 - 1 medium onion, chopped

-- 12 corn tortillas, torn into bite-size pieces
+- 12 corn tortillas, torn or cut into bite-size pieces

 - 1 cup shredded cheese, divided (cheddar or Monterey Jack)